tokhirbekdev/tokhirbekdev/README.md

 - **Gin (Web Framework for Go)**
   A web framework for Go designed to build fast and scalable APIs with ease.

+- **Gorilla (Web Framework for Go)**
+  A web toolkit for Go that provides a set of robust, reusable components for building modern web applications.

 - **Python (Backend Scripting & Development)**
   A versatile language, perfect for backend automation, data processing, and scripting.